NeuronRobotics/nrjavaserial/README.md

 ============

 = About =

 This is a fork of the RXTX library with a focus on ease of use and the ability to embed in other libraries.
-We have also ported this code to the Android platform.

 Some of the features we have added: